 Karin Lin-Greenberg's story collection, Faulty Predictions, won the 2013 Flannery O'Connor Award in Short Fiction from the University of Georgia Press and was Foreword Reviews' 2014 INDIEFAB Book of the Year in the Short Story category.
 Her stories have appeared in literary journals including The Antioch Review, Bellingham Review, Berkeley Fiction Review, Colorado Review, Crazyhorse, Epoch, Five Chapters, Kenyon Review Online, North American Review, and Shenandoah.
 She earned an MFA from the University of Pittsburgh, an MA from Temple University, and an AB from Bryn Mawr College.
-She has been awarded fellowships from the Kenyon Review Writers Workshop, the Wesleyan Writers Conference, the Saltonstall Foundation for the Arts, and the MacDowell Colony.
+She has been awarded fellowships from the Kenyon Review Writers Workshop, the Wesleyan Writers Conference, the Saltonstall Foundation for the Arts, and the MacDowell Colony, and she was a Tennessee Williams Scholar at the Sewanee Writers' Conference.
 She has taught creative writing at Missouri State University, the College of Wooster, and Appalachian State University.
 Currently, she lives in upstate New York and is an associate professor in the English Department at Siena College.